 This rule can help you work with the AWS Well-Architected Framework

 This rule resolution is part of the Cloud Conformity Cost Management tool for AWS

 The cost savings when using RDS Reserved Instances over On-Demand Instances are up to 70% when utilized in steady state (i.e. heavy utilization such as production database), therefore in order to receive this discount benefit you need to make sure that all your RDS database reservation purchases have been fully processed (active).

-To identify any pending AWS Elasticsearch RI purchases available within your AWS account, perform the following:
+To identify any pending RDS RI purchases available in your AWS account, perform the following: